ericklein/air_quality/readme.md

 ### Purpose
-Air Quality regularly samples and logs temperature, humidity, and if sensor available, co2 levels
+Air Quality samples and logs temperature, humidity, and if sensor available, co2 levels

 ### Configuring targets
 - Set parameters in secrets.h (see config.h for list of required parameters)